-Welcome to the University of Wisconsin website!
-We look forward to meeting you all during the 20-21 residency application season, even if that won’t be in person due to COVID-19.
+Welcome to the University of Wisconsin Department of Anesthesiology!
+We look forward to meeting you all during the 21-22 residency application season, even if that won’t be in person due to COVID-19.
 We want to do everything we can to answer all of your questions and help you learn more about our anesthesia residency program.
 Our residents experience a wide array of clinical experiences, didactics, research, simulation training, and leadership development.
 We pride ourselves in graduating Anesthesiologists well-equipped to navigate the ever changing landscapes of Anesthesia and Perioperative Medicine.

 Just across the skywalk we have access to the American Family Children’s Hospital (AFCH).
 Here we gain experience in all aspects of pediatric surgery.
 It would not be uncommon for a resident to have 8 fast turnover ENT cases one day followed by a complicated pediatric cardiac case the next day.
 We are a large referral center for congenital heart defects and have excellent pediatric neurosurgeons and plastic surgeons.
 We are well-trained in complex congenital facial deformity repair as well as craniosynostosis repairs.

-We have a long-standing history of being the first academic anesthesia department in the country under the leadership of Ralph M.Waters and these values hold true today.
+We have a long-standing history as the first academic anesthesia department in the country under the leadership of Ralph M.Waters and these values hold true today.
 We are constantly improving our didactic sessions to promote a mix of self-directed learning and more structured curriculum presented by our faculty experts.
 Many of our faculty are oral board examiners and help prepare us for major exams.
 We have a state of the art simulation center that is open to our residents 24 hours a day.
 We participate in group OSCE-like scenarios as well as self-directed and guided instruction on our TEE simulator.
 Additionally, we have a number of physician researchers with successful NIH funding in projects ranging from basic science to multi-center clinical trials.
 Our research elective time allows residents to explore their own research interests under the mentorship of renowned physician scientists.
-The addition of Dr. William Hartman to our faculty in 2019 has propelled the University of Wisconsin to the forefront of COVID-19 research amidst the current pandemic.
-We were one of the initial sites for a nationwide convalescent plasma study and are currently participating in a phase 3 clinical trial for a COVID-19 vaccine developed by AstraZeneca.
 The Department of Anesthesiology at the University of Wisconsin has been driving cutting edge research to improve patient care during these unprecedented times.

-We truly wish we could have met you all on campus and told you this in person.
-However, given our unusual circumstances, we hope this little introduction helped give you a view into all that the University of Wisconsin, Department of Anesthesiology has to offer prospective residents.
+We truly wish we could have met you all on campus and shown you this in person.
+However, given our current circumstances, we hope this introduction helped give you a view into all that the University of Wisconsin’s Department of Anesthesiology has to offer prospective residents.
 Perhaps the most difficult to convey by writing or videoconference is the true camaraderie of our residents, faculty, and anesthetists that has only been strengthened during this pandemic.
 We are a very close-knit group that love to spend time with each other both at work and in our personal lives.
 We look forward to meeting you virtually and wish you all well this interview season.
-Go Badgers!
+On, Wisconsin!!